Snazzah/slash-create/docs/examples/function.md

 The last thing is to deploy the function.

 ### Deploying the Function
- + Press CTRL + SHIFT + P to open the command prompt
+ - Press <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd> to open the command prompt again
- + Search for "Azure Functions : Deploy to Function App.."
+ - Search for **Azure Functions: Deploy to Function App...**
- + Follow the prompts, creating a new fucntion app when prompted
+ - Follow the prompts, creating a new function app when prompted
- + Once deployed, open the command prompt and select "Azure Functions: Retrieve Function URL"
+ - Once deployed, open the command prompt and select "Azure Functions: Retrieve Function URL"
- + Follow the prompts and you should have the Function's invocation URL in the clipboard.
+ - Follow the prompts and you should have the function's invocation URL in the clipboard.
 This URL should follow this pattern:

     https://[function-app-name].azurewebsites.net/api/[function-name]